lino-framework/welfare/docs/specs/chatelet.rst

 user types
 =============

-We use the user types described in :doc:`user_types`.
+We use the user types described in :doc:`usertypes`.
 Here are their French labels.

 >>> settings.SITE.user_types_module